 Essentially, the Wacom Intuos is a more convenient to use tablet that can potentially get you to the end result faster, but you can get to exactly the same place with the One by Wacom, albeit with slightly more frustration.

-So, go for the One by Wacom if you don’t need a wireless connection, and are happy using keyboard shortcuts in Photoshop or your drawing program, rather than the Express Keys on the tablet.
+So, to decide on the Wacom Intuos or One, go for the One by Wacom pen tablet if you don’t need a wireless connection, and are happy using keyboard shortcuts in Photoshop or your drawing program, rather than the Express Keys on the tablet.
 Unless you are a professional, the less sensitive pen will not make any difference to you – it is still very accurate.
 If you want a wireless tablet, then I would recommend the slightly more expensive Wacom Intuos S.

 Although you might not notice the higher build quality of the Wacom Intuos over the One by Wacom (eg. more accurate pen), the larger size of the Intuos M over the One S means that you get more than twice the real estate for drawing, and that certainly is noticeable, particularly if you are using the tablet every day.

 If you have the budget for a substantially more expensive tablet, then the medium version of the Wacom Intuos is much easier to use due to the size increase (and the customizable buttons and Bluetooth also streamline the process).
 If you are located outside the US, then it’s possible to get a medium version of the One by Wacom (called the Wacom One Medium).
-In this case, I would recommend this model over the Intuos.
+Comparing the Wacom One Medium vs Intuos, I would recommend this model over the Intuos.
 Unfortunately, in the US, only the small One by Wacom is available.

 Wacom One vs Intuos Pro – Quick Comparison